mzh2025/mzh2025.github.io/_pages/about.md

----
-permalink: /
-title: ""
-excerpt: ""
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

-<span class='anchor' id='about-me'></span>

 # 🧑‍💻 About Me
 Hi, this is Loki's personal Homepage.
 I am currently pursuing the Ph.D. degree in the Department of Electrical and Electronic Engineering, The Hong Kong Polytechnic University.

-# 🎓 Educations
+# 🎓 Education
-- Ph.D. *2024.09 - 2027.08 (expected)*, Electrical Engineering
-  The Hong Kong Polytechnic University, .
+- Ph.D. *2024.09 - 2027.08 (expected)*, The Hong Kong Polytechnic University, Electrical Engineering.
 - M.S. *2021.09 - 2024.07*, ShanghaiTech University, Electronics Science and Technology.
-- B.S. *2017.09 - 2021.06*, Dalian University of Technology, Electrical Engineering and Its Automation.
+- B.S. *2017.09 - 2021.06*, Dalian University of Technology, Electrical Engineering and its Automation.

 # 📝 Publications